 What do former customers have to say?

-As of June 2018, NetCredit has mixed online reviews.
-While it gets an A+ rating from the Better Business Bureau, ratings are based on factors like advertising practices and transparency.
-Over 90% of its 11 customer reviews are negative and 40 people have filed complaints against the company.
+As of July 2018, NetCredit has mixed online reviews.
+While it gets an A- rating from the Better Business Bureau, ratings are based on factors like advertising practices and transparency.
+Over 90% of its 12 customer reviews are negative and 40 people have filed complaints against the company.

-It’s not all bad though: It previously scored a low 6.5 out of 10 in Trustpilot, which has has increased to 8.9 out of 10.
+It’s not all bad though.
+It previously scored a low 6.5 out of 10 in TrustPilot, but now has a 8.9 out of 10 based on nearly 950 reviews.
 Many negative reviews were from customers who were upset that they hadn’t been approved.
-Some also complained that the interest rates were high — to be expected with a lender that accepts poor credit.
+Some also complained that the interest rates were high — to be expected with a lender that accepts poor credit applicants.

 Take all reviews with a grain of salt.
-Most people write when they’re either very happy or very upset, so the reviews left on TrustPilot may not reflect average loans.
+Most people write when they’re either very happy or very upset, so the reviews left on sites around the Internet may not reflect average loans.